Welcome to the College of Health Sciences

-The senior administrative and policy body of the College is the Chair’s Council, made up of the chairpersons from each of the college’s departments and a representative from the Faculty Council.
+The senior administrative and policy body of the College is the Chair’s Council, made up of the chairpersons from each of the college’s departments, program directors, and a representative from the Faculty Council.
 The senior representative body of the college is the Faculty Council, which is comprises two faculty members elected from each department.
 Meetings of the Faculty Council are ordinarily held quarterly.
 Faculty may propose agenda items and guests are welcome by invitation.

 Outstanding educational programs have outstanding alumni, and the College of Health Sciences encourages the development of strong ties with its graduates.
 All graduates are considered alumni of the College of Health Sciences.
 No dues are levied for membership in the college alumni association.
 In addition, each of the programs in the College of Health Sciences has an individual program alumni organization.